Wedding (Berlin): Demographics

 Along with Kreuzberg, Wedding is one of the most ethnically diverse localities of Berlin.
 The multicultural atmosphere is visible in the bilingual shop signs (predominantly German and Turkish or German and Arabic).

 In recent years Wedding has seen a significant influx of Africans, many of whom have settled in the Afrikanisches Viertel, or African Quarter.
 Wedding is also home to an East Asian community, mostly from China, which is reflected in many Asian and African stores and restaurants.
 As of 2011, the ethnic make-up of Wedding was 52% of German origin, 18% Turks, 6% Sub-Saharan African, 6% Arabs, 6% Polish, 5% former Yugoslavia, and 4.5% Asian.

 Cityscape

 Many buildings are relics of European post-war Modernism.
 The Schillerpark estate in northern Wedding is part of the Modernist Housing Estates World Heritage Site.
 Beside monolithic housing blocks, several old buildings survived the war and urban renewal and still have coal-fired heating.
+The church of St. Joseph from 1909 has served as interim cathedral of Berlin from 2018.

 A green oasis marks the west borders of the "old red" district, with Volkspark Rehberge, Goethepark and the idyllic Plötzensee, a lake in the southwest.
 It is a popular summer hang-out offering sandy beaches and long lawns.
 A section of the beach is reserved for Freikörperkultur, a German nudist movement.

 Near Scharnweberstraße 158/159 is Germany's last inner-city dune dating back to the last Ice Age.